AR

 (b) A motion for summary judgment is not allowed.

 (c) The Presiding Commissioner may grant a motion for continuance of a hearing or extension of a deadline for good cause shown, except that the Commission cannot extend an appeal petition deadline.
-A request for the extension of a deadline shall be filed prior to the expiration of the original deadline.
-Failure to timely file shall not preclude the Presiding Commissioner from extending a deadline.
+A request for the extension of a deadline should be filed prior to the expiration of the original deadline, but failure to timely file shall not preclude the Presiding Commissioner from extending a deadline.
 Stipulations of the parties for continuances will not be recognized.

-(1) Such a motion shall be made in writing.
+(1) Such a motion shall be made in writing or made during a hearing or conference.

 (2) The motion must state the grounds to be considered and be made as soon as practicable and for hearings, except in cases of emergencies, no later than five (5) days prior to the date noticed for the hearing.